appuio/techlab/labs/08_database.md

 - SPRING_DATASOURCE_DRIVER_CLASS_NAME com.mysql.jdbc.Driver
 - SPRING_DATASOURCE_URL jdbc:mysql://[MySQL service's address]/appuio?autoReconnect=true

-For the address of the MySQL service, we can use either its cluster IP  (`oc get service`) or its DNS name (`<service>`).
+As the MySQL service's address we can either use its cluster IP (`oc get service`) or its DNS name (`<service>`).
 All services and pods within a project can be resolved via DNS.

 For example, the value for the variable SPRING_DATASOURCE_URL is:
 ```